ChemoSensURV/CAC2026_DataChallenge/README.md

 When using this repository, please cite the associated manuscript:

 > Ezenarro, J., Schorn-García, D., Vera-i-Valls, N., Pellegrino, M., Busto, O., Mestres, M., Aceña, L., Capdevila, J., Ruisánchez, I., Riu, J., Ferré, J., & Boqué, R. (2026).
-The CAC2026 Data Challenge: A comparative study of chemometric modelling strategies for olive oil quality assessment. *Manuscript submitted to Analytica Chimica Acta*
+The CAC2026 Data Challenge: A comparative study of chemometric modelling strategies for olive oil quality assessment. *Manuscript submitted to Analytica Chimica Acta*.

 May also be of interest, the study that introduced the source dataset: